RodrigoaLopess/RodrigoaLopess/README.md

 ## Hi there my name is Rodrigo Lopes

-- 🔭 I’m currently working at Excellent tigers as a Data Analyst working with data from multiple sources, using Excel, Vba and Python in the ETL process
+- 🔭 I’m currently working at Excelente tigers AMBEV as a Data Analyst working with data from multiple sources, using Excel, Vba and Python in the ETL process.

+- 🌱 I'm currently learning Data Science skills, learning how to extract, transform and analyze data with Python, using libraries like pandas and numpy.
 <!--
 **RodrigoaLopess/RodrigoaLopess** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.